langchr86/homesensor/software/README.md

 The calibration mode is also visualized in the `mode` string sent to home assistant.
 The sensor should be left in fresh air until the `calib` string disappears in the mode.
 The calibration time depends on the readout interval.
-For intervals bigger then 1 minute it is 10 times bigger then the configured interval.
+For intervals bigger than 1 minute it is 10 times bigger than the configured interval.
 For smaller intervals it is 10 minutes.

 Calibration parameters are stored in the sensor itself and not in the ESP.